Ph.D., University of Toronto, 2020

 Simon Lambek is a political theorist whose research focuses on modern and contemporary political thought.
 His work explores rhetoric’s ability to alter interpretive horizons and expand reflective judgment in political life.
 At present, Simon is working on a project investigating the constitutive effects of public debate on contemporary democracies, drawing from critical, democratic and hermeneutic theory.
 He received his PhD in 2020 from the University of Toronto’s Department of Political Science and taught at Vanderbilt University prior to coming to UBC.
-Simon’s work has been published in Epoché: A Journal for the History of Philosophy.
+Simon’s work is published in Epoché: A Journal for the History of Philosophy and Philosophy and Social Criticism.

 My research lies at the intersection of critical, hermeneutic and democratic theory.
 Two major research projects are currently under way.